-What Are the Different Types of Air Conditioners?
+Different Types of Rental Property Air Conditioners

 Window-mounted air conditioners are the most cost-effective option and can be easily installed in a window or through a wall.
 Window mounted air conditioners are suitable for providing cool air directly into one room at a time.
 The only drawback is that they can be quite noisy and take up valuable window space.